squirrel-prover/squirrel-prover/documentation/sphinx/source/tutorial.rst

 tactic.

 .. squirreltop::  all

      euf Hc.

+To conclude, we just have to use the :g:`k` introduced by the :tacn:`euf` tactic as a witness for the existential :g:`k` we have to find.

+.. squirreltop::  all

      intro [k _].
      by exists k.
    Qed.

-The :g:`euf` tactic then directly state our goal.

 Equivalence properties
 ----------------------

 More complex properties based on equivalence can be expressed.
-Intuitivaly, two processes are equivalent if the attacker cannot know whether it is interacting with one or another.
+Intuitively, two processes are equivalent if the attacker cannot know whether it is interacting with one or another.
+This is a generic security property used in the computational model to prove many distinct flavours of security.

-We can declare in Squirrel two variants of a protocol at once using the :g:`diff(t1,t2)` operator.
-A process contianing such diff-term is called a bi-process, as it can lead to two distinct processes when projecting on the left or the right of the diff.
+We can declare in **Squirrel** two variants of a protocol at once using the :g:`diff(t1,t2)` operator.
+A process containing diff-terms is called a bi-process, as it can lead to two distinct processes when projecting on the left or the right of the diff.
 This allows to easily model some security properties.

-For instance, we can decalre a bi-process :g:`tagD` that models the fact the on one side each tag may be called many times and use always there own key, this is the real world, while on the right side, we in fact use a new fresh key every time a tag is called.
+For instance, we can declare a bi-process :g:`tagD` that models the fact the on one side each tag may be called many times and always use there own key, this is the real world, while on the right side, we in fact use a new fresh independent key every time a tag is called.
 If those two world are equivalent, then tags cannot be tracked.

 .. squirreltop::  all